GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 Publishing Advisories

 Publishing a security advisory is the capstone of the vulnerability handling process.
-It is the public record of the vulnerability and its fix, and it informs all users about what action to take.
-A well-crafted advisory
+An advisory should explain what the issue is, who is affected, and how it can be fixed.
+These answers support a public record of the vulnerability and its fix, and it informs all users about what action to take.
+A well-crafted advisory considers the following in its timing and content.

 -

 Timing of Advisory Release: Coordinate the advisory release with the availability of the fix.
 Ideally, the advisory should be published at the same time (or very shortly after) you release the patched software version.
 This way, users reading the advisory can immediately take action to secure their systems.
-Never significantly precede the fix with an advisory (to avoid tipping off attackers with no fix available), and conversely don’t delay an advisory long after the fix (users might not realize a security update is important without the context).
+Never significantly precede the fix with an advisory to avoid tipping off attackers before a fix is available.
+Conversely avoid delaying an advisory long after the fix, as users might not realize a security update is important without the context.
 In cases where a fix is rolled out silently (e.g. via auto-update), an advisory should still follow to document the issue.

 -